How to Address a Cover Letter + Examples for 2025

 Address a Cover Letter with “Dear Hiring Manager”

 It’s the easiest way to address a cover letter without a name.
-And actually, 40% of managers prefer "Dear Hiring Manager" to any other cover letter salutation.
-Plus, you can replace the Hiring Manager with a different business title, such as:
+Plus, 40% of managers prefer "Dear Hiring Manager" to any other cover letter salutation.
+You can also replace the Hiring Manager with a different business title, such as:

 RIGHT |